-In the table, the number of entries column refers to the number of 8-bit indices that refer to the same RU assignment in the frequency domain but differ in the number of users fields per RU.
-The RU assignment and the number of user fields per RU together indicate the number of user-fields in the User specific field of HE-SIG-B. Signaling for the center 26-tone RU in BW80 MHz follows the RU Allocation subfields.
+In the table, the Number of entries column refers to the number of 8 bits indices that refer to the same RU assignment in the frequency domain but differ in the number of User fields per RU.
+The RU assignment and the number of User fields per RU together indicate the number of User fields in the User Specific field of HE-SIG-B. Signaling for the center 26-tone RU in BW80 MHz follows the RU Allocation fields.
 When the Bandwidth field of the HE-SIG-A field in an HE MU PPDU is set to 2, 4 or 5 for 80 MHz, 1 bit is added to indicate if a user is allocated to the center 26-tone RU.
 The bit has the same value for both HE-SIG-B content channels.
 When the Bandwidth field of HE-SIG-A field in an HE MU PPDU is set to 3, 6 or 7 for 160 MHz or 80+80 MHz, 1 bit in HE-SIG-B content channel 1 indicates whether a user is allocated to the center 26-tone RU of lower frequency 80 MHz, and 1 bit in HE-SIG-B content channel 2 indicates if a user is allocated to the center 26-tone RU of higher frequency 80 MHz.(#4890)

-The number of RU Allocation subfields in the Common Block field depends on the PPDU bandwidth
+The number of RU Allocation subfields in the Common field depends on the PPDU bandwidth

-(#5272)When the SIGB Compression field in the HE-SIG-A field of an HE MU PPDU is set to 0, for a 20 MHz and a 40 MHz PPDU, each HE-SIG-B content channel contains one RU Allocation field in the Common field followed by multiple User fields.
-The position of the User field in the User Specific field together with the 8-bit RU Allocation field indicates the RU assignment to each user.(#8958)
+(#5272)When the SIGB Compression field in the HE-SIG-A field of an HE MU PPDU is set to 0, for a 20 MHz and a 40 MHz PPDU, each HE-SIG-B content channel contains one RU Allocation subfield in the Common field followed by multiple User fields.
+The position of the User field in the User Specific field together with the 8-bit RU Allocation subfield indicates the RU assignment to each user.(#8958)

 When the SIGB Compression field in the HE-SIG-A field of an HE MU PPDU is set to 0 (#5272)for an 80 MHz PPDU, each HE-SIG-B content channel contains two RU Allocation subfields for a total of 16 bits of RU allocation signaling, one each for the RUs in the two 20 MHz segments of the HE-SIG-B content channel.
-The position of the User field in the User Specific field together with the 8-bit RU Allocation field indicates the RU assignment to each(#8959) user.
-The User fields corresponding to the first RU Allocation field are followed by the User fields indicated by the second RU Allocation field in the User Specific field.
+The position of the User field in the User Specific field together with the 8-bit RU Allocation subfield indicates the RU assignment to each(#8959) user.
+The User fields corresponding to the first RU Allocation subfield are followed by the User fields indicated by the second RU Allocation subfield in the User Specific field.

 When the SIGB Compression field in the HE-SIG-A field of an HE MU PPDU is set to 0 (#5272)for a 160 MHz PPDU, each HE-SIG-B content channel contains four RU Allocation subfields for a total of 32 bits of RU allocation signaling, one each for the RUs in the four 20 MHz segments of the HE-SIG-B content channel.
-The position of the User field in the User Specific field together with the 8-bit RU Allocation field indicates the RU assignment to each(#8960) user.
-The User fields for each of the 20 MHz segments in the content channel are arranged by the order in which their RU Allocation fields appear in the Common field.
+The position of the User field in the User Specific field together with the 8-bit RU Allocation subfield indicates the RU assignment to each(#8960) user.
+The User fields for each of the 20 MHz segments in the content channel are arranged by the order in which their RU Allocation subfields appear in the Common field.

 HE-SIG-B per-user content